Deltares/pandamesh/docs/index.rst

 Other projects
 --------------

-The package pandamesh is developed because not of the existing python packages provides a simple scripting based apporach to convert 2D vector geometries to 2D ustructured grids.
+Pandamesh has been developed because none of the existing packages provide a straightforward scripting based approach to converting 2D vector geometries to 2D unstructured grids.

 Examples of other packages which work with unstructured meshes are listed below.